 While HubSpot has some of the best features, its pricing isn’t suited for companies that are scaling and would need additional features.
 It gets expensive pretty fast.
 Here are a few things that quickly become apparent from their pricing structure:

-- The starter plan by default starts with 2 users, the professional plan 5 users and the enterprise plan starts with 10 users
+- The starter plan by default starts with two users, the professional plan with five users, and the enterprise plan starts with ten users.

-- If you want to add additional users, the starter plan costs $25/month/user, the pro plan $100/month/user, and the enterprise plan at $120/month/user
+- If you want to add additional users, the starter plan costs $25/month/user, the pro plan $100/month/user, and the enterprise plan costs $120/month/user.

 HubSpot vs EngageBay

 Both HubSpot and EngageBay pack all the essential marketing, sales, and customer service features.
 The main difference between the two, however, is the pricing.
 Here are the main differences you should look out for: